straightway/peerspace/documentation/PeerspaceChunking.md

 * Type ID: 0x04
 * CPLS: Unused
 * Multiplicity: 0..*
 * Contains a reference to another data chunk.
-The combined payloads of all directly and indirectly referenced chunks (in depth-first order) plus the own payload of the referencing chunk is called the _aggregated payload_.
+The own payload of the referencing chunk plus the combined payloads of all directly and indirectly referenced chunks (in depth-first order) is called the _aggregated payload_.
-  * The payloads must be concatenated in the order defined by the sequence of _referenced chunk control blocks_, the payload of the referencing chunk is added as last part.
+  * The payload of the referencing chunk is the first part, the _aggregated payloads_ of the referenced chunks are added in the order of occurance of their _referenced chunk control blocks_.
-  * This also recursively applies to referenced chunks which in turn reference other chunks.
   * To prevent infinitely large _aggregated chunks_, it is not allowed to create reference cycles.
 Chunks containing reference cycles shall be regarded as corrupt and be ignored.
   * Only untimed data chunks can be referenced, i.e. no data chunks being list items.